Today

 Types of articles

-in class the different types of articles and their main characteristics.
+We have mentioned in class the different types of articles and their main characteristics.
 While most articles published are original research papers, there are also reviews, editorials, commentaries, perspectives, case reports or letters to the editor, among others.

 Fundamental style considerations

-International Committee of Medical Journal Editors - ICMJE) you can find the Uniform Requirements for Manuscripts.
+In the International Committee of Medical Journal Editors - ICMJE) you can find the Uniform Requirements for Manuscripts.
 Most biomedical journals have their own format, structure and writing styles.
 Therefore, it is important that you are familiar with the Instructions for Authors of the specific journal you aim to submit your manuscript.

 Your text should conform to the conventions of standard written English (sentence form, grammar, spelling, etc.).
 Structure your sentences carefully using the basic division into subject, verb, and complement.
 In addition, the structure of the sentence will convey emphasis, draw attention to the most important part at the same time as help readers to interpret your meaning correctly.
 Moreover, you should structure your sentences and paragraphs to flow, conferring your article cohesion and coherence.